music-presence/icons/README.md

 Export file names that contain either `-dark` or `-light` are treated as icons for the respective theme ("dark" or "light").
 File names must not start with `dark-...` or `light-...`.

+All icons should be exported as 512x512 PNG images and there must be a `size` file in the root export directory (`dist`) which contains the size of exported PNG images.
+All exported images must have the same size.